January 9, 2021

 “Whether this new strain infects more people will be determined to a large degree by how rigorously we all practice those protective measures that are so important,” Lynfield said.
 “Getting as many people vaccinated as possible will also be critical in the control of spread of this variant and the emergence of other variants.”

 This variant strain of the virus was first detected in the United Kingdom in September 2020 and has been found in numerous countries around the world, including the United States.
 According to the CDC, 63 cases of this UK variant strain have been identified in 8 states as of Jan.
-8. For more information, see CDC: New COVID-19 Variants.
+8. For more information, see CDC: Variants of the Virus.